|►||Choosing A Career|

 |►||Starting Your Own Business|

-The Accounting Technician Apprenticeship is a two-year programme which combines ‘on-the-job’ work experience with academic study, enabling participants to earn while they learn.
+The National Accounting Technician Apprenticeship is a two-year programme which combines ‘on-the-job’ work experience with academic study, enabling participants to earn while they learn.

 Apprentices will work at their employer’s office four days a week and attend classes at a local college one day a week.
 They will also be given at least three weeks’ study leave each year.